 There are a few possible side effects of garlic supplementation.

 Garlic is generally safe when taken in a limited quantity in the form of spice in your food.
-But consumption of excessive amounts of raw garlic, especially on an empty stomach, can cause gastrointestinal upset and flatulence.
-33 Topical application of garlic can cause skin irritation, blistering and burns in some individuals.
+But consumption of excessive amounts of raw garlic, especially on an empty stomach, can upset gastrointestinal tract and cause flatulence.33 Topical application of garlic can cause skin irritation, blistering, and burns in some individuals.

 When taken in a limited amount in your food, garlic is safe to eat.
 But intake of high amounts of garlic supplements is likely to be unsafe in the following conditions.

 It has been suggested that individuals on allopathic anticoagulant medicines should be cautious while taking garlic because of its antithrombotic properties.34

 2. Prior To Surgery